When I first started working from home, I wrote about how much I loved it.

 Be more productive by working less

 I need to get more done in the traditional five working days time frame.
-They can be any days of the week mind you but I need to start working within five.
+They can be any day of the week mind you but I need to start working within five days.

 Therefore, it makes sense to take more time off on the weekends and focus on being more productive during the week.